July 26, 2024

 Often called your “master sales report,” the Total Sales Over Time report in Shopify plots sales activity on a clear line graph, letting you see performance across custom time increments (day, week, month, year).
 You can export data for a specific date range, group it by different periods, and view metrics such as total orders, gross sales, discounts, returns, net sales, shipping, taxes, and fees.

-This report gives you a bird’s-eye view of how your business is performing over time, helping you spot seasonal trends, measure campaign impacts, and understand whether your store’s growth is consistent or fluctuating.
-It’s perfect for planning inventory, marketing pushes, and forecasting future sales.
+This report gives a view of how your business is performing over time, helping you spot seasonal trends, measure campaign impacts, and understand whether your store’s growth is consistent or fluctuating.

 7. Shopify Total Sales by Product

 This report lists unit sales by product along with details like product title, vendor, and type.
-It includes a breakdown of gross sales, discounts, returns, and net sales, with a color-coded total sales summary for easy analysis.
+It includes a breakdown of gross sales, discounts, returns, and net sales.

 By showing exactly which products generate the most revenue, this report helps you prioritize your marketing spend, refine your product lineup, and make smarter stocking decisions.